Praise Bee is a charity set up for the purpose of conserving and increasing the population of all solitary bees across the UK.

 Shropshire Farms Research sites

-The picture on the left shows the medieval moat site at the bottom of my old farm at Hunkington, where the conditions are very boggy.
+The picture on the left shows site at the bottom of my old farm at Hunkington, where the conditions are very boggy.
 Accordingly, I will now germinate some bog plants here at Hunkington Nurseries, to back plant into the ground next year.
-Additionally, it is worth noting the Alder trees (Alnus glutinosa) to the right of my geriatric Land Rover, will also provide much nourishment of pollen for the Mason bee.

 Have a look at the two black and white shots taken in 1958, when we used helicopters to spray various crops on our farm.
 The images show a Hiller H-23 Raven helicopter - (for you aircraft buffs!)
 The helicopter is spraying a crop of ware potatoes to prevent blight and aphids.
 Even though the second image of the aircraft in flight is hard to see, I'm sure you can imagine just where all the spray is going, drifting across the hedgerows from the downdraft vortex of the rotating blades.

-The field shown is actually right alongside the moat and with greater environmental awareness such spraying of chemicals from the air has now been banned.
+The field shown is actually right alongside the farmand with greater environmental awareness such spraying of chemicals from the air has now been banned.
 Thankfully, with modern technology and land-operated sprayers, spray drift is kept to the minimum which is good news for the bees.
-Hopefully, a combination of these improved husbandry techniques, complete with my planting of the wildflowers within the moat, a new wildlife haven can be created for future research.
+Hopefully, with a combination of these improved husbandry techniques, complete with my planting of the wildflowers within the reserve, a new wildlife haven can be created for future research.

 How to identify the Mason bee (osmia bicornis)